-- Received and assessed rail, bus and ferry accident and incident notifications from accredited operators and regulators in accordance with the Rail Safety Act 2008 and the Passenger Transport Act 1990. - ♦ Conducted "Just Culture" investigations into Level 1 (those involving fatalities, serious injury and significant damage) rail, bus and ferry accidents and incidents, to determine causation, contributory factors and preventative remedial safety action. - Conducted "systemic" investigations into organisational, operational, cultural and other deficiencies that are identified in the course of Level 1 investigations. - Reviewed the reports of investigations conducted by transport operators to determine the adequacy of those investigations, their findings and recommendations. - Received and facilitated the investigation of reports of safety concerns lodged by transport employees under the Confidential Safety Information Reporting Scheme (CSIRS). - Conducted analysis of transport accidents and incidents in Australia and abroad to identify safety trends which warrant the provision of safety notifications to operators and regulators.
+- ♦ Received and assessed rail, bus and ferry accident and incident notifications from accredited operators and regulators in accordance with the Passenger Transport Act 1990 and the terms of the Collaboration Agreement with the ATSB. - ♦ Conducted "Just Culture" investigations into Level 1 (those involving fatalities, serious injury and significant damage) rail, bus and ferry accidents and incidents, to determine causation, contributory factors and preventative remedial safety action. - Conducted "systemic" investigations into organisational, operational, cultural and other deficiencies that are identified in the course of Level 1 investigations. - ♦ Reviewed the reports of investigations conducted by transport operators to determine the adequacy of those investigations, their findings and recommendations. - Received and facilitated the investigation of reports of safety concerns lodged by transport employees under the Confidential Safety Information Reporting Scheme (CSIRS). - Conducted analysis of transport accidents and incidents in Australia and abroad to identify safety trends which warrant the provision of safety notifications to operators and regulators.

-2011 - 12 in Review
+2013 - 14 in Review

-During the year, OTSI received 2998 reports of incidents and accidents which fell within the category of "Notifiable Occurrences" as described in the Acts, Regulations and established reporting protocols.
-As a result of these notifications, OTSI investigators deployed on 31 occasions and the Chief Investigator determined that the following 14 incidents warranted independent investigation by OTSI:
+During the year, OTSI received 618 notifications of incidents and accidents which fell within the category of "Notifiable Occurrences" as described in the Acts, Regulations and established reporting protocols.
+96 of these were rail notifications provided by the ATSB in accordance with the Rail Safety National Law and the terms of the Collaboration Agreement.
+As a result of these notifications, OTSI investigators deployed on 25 occasions and the Chief Investigator determined that the following 11 incidents warranted independent investigation by OTSI: